JAForbes/sum-type/readme.md

 your app to not have runtime exceptions in production, so why pay the cost of error handling and introspection if you're confident you don't need it in production.

+Dev accepts a function that controls how the library responds to errors.

+Prod ignores whatever you pass to it.
+It's designed to have the same interface as dev without any type checking.
+It's just 11 lines of super verbose es5 code.

 #### What's a "Type"